 - A. Engage in conduct that is disorderly.
 Examples of disorderly conduct include: - 1.
-Running in hallways. - 2.
-Making unreasonable noise. - 3.
-Using language or gestures that are profane, lewd, vulgar or abusive. - 4.
-Obstructing vehicular or pedestrian traffic. - 5.
-Violation of traffic laws and regulations. - 6.
-Engaging in any willful act which disrupts the normal operation of the school community. - 7.
+Running in hallways; - 2.
+Making unreasonable noise; - 3.
+Using language or gestures that are profane, lewd, vulgar or abusive; - 4.
+Obstructing vehicular or pedestrian traffic; - 5.
+Violation of traffic laws and regulations; - 6.
+Engaging in any willful act which disrupts the normal operation of the school community; - 7.
 Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building; nor in any facility within a building that is unattended. - 8.
-Loitering - 9.
-Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy. - 10.
-Unauthorized use of personal electronic equipment. - B. Engage in conduct that is insubordinate.
-Examples of insubordinate conduct include:
+Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building; nor in any facility within a building that is unattended; - 8.
+Loitering; - 9.
+Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district's acceptable use policy; and - 10.
+Unauthorized use of personal electronic devices/equipment (i.e., cell phones MP3 devices, and other personal electronic gaming devices deemed inappropriate by the administration). - B. Engage in conduct that is insubordinate.
+Examples of insubordinate conduct include: - 1.
+Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect;

-- 1. Failing to comply with the reasonable directions of teachers, school administrators or other school employees in charge of students or otherwise demonstrating disrespect. - 2.
-Leaving school without permission. - 3.
-Skipping detention. - 4.
+- 2. Leaving school without permission; - 3.
+Skipping detention; and - 4.
 Truancy from class, school, scheduled activities; unexcused absences. - C. Engage in conduct that is disruptive.
 Examples of disruptive conduct include: - 1.
-Failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students. - 2.
-Substantially interferes with the educational process and/or the authority of any responsible staff member. - 3.
+Failing to comply with the reasonable directions of teachers, school administrators or other school personnel in charge of students; - 2.
+Substantially interferes with the educational process and/or the authority of any responsible staff member; and - 3.
 Repeatedly violates school rules. - D. Engage in conduct that is violent or threatening.
 Examples of violent or threatening conduct include: - 1.
-Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee or attempting or threatening to do so. - 2.
-Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person on school property or attempting or threatening to do so. - 3.
+Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a teacher, administrator or other school employee or attempting or threatening to do so; - 2.
+Committing an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person on school property or attempting or threatening to do so; - 3.
 Possessing a Weapon.
-Authorized law enforcement officials are the only persons permitted to have a Weapon in their possession while on school property or at a school function. - 4.
-Displaying a Weapon, or displaying in a threatening manner what appears to be a Weapon. - 5.
-Threatening to use, attempting to use and/or using any Weapon. - 6.
-Threatening harm to self or others. - 7.
-Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson. - 8.
+Authorized law enforcement officials are the only persons permitted to have a Weapon in their possession while on school property or at a school function; - 4.
+Displaying a Weapon, or displaying in a threatening manner what appears to be a Weapon; - 5.
+Threatening to use, attempting to use and/or using any Weapon; - 6.
+Threatening harm to self or others; - 7.
+Intentionally damaging or destroying the personal property of a student, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson; and - 8.
 Intentionally damaging or destroying school district property. - E. Engage in any conduct that endangers the safety, morals, health or welfare of others.
 Examples of such conduct include: - 1.
-Lying to school personnel. - 2.
-Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function, or attempting to do so. - 3.
-Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group. - 4.
-Discrimination, which includes the use of race, color, creed, national origin, religion, gender, sexual orientation or disability as a basis for treating another in a negative manner.
+Lying to school personnel; - 2.
+Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function, or attempting to do so; - 3.
+Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group.
+This can include posting or publishing video recordings, audio recordings or pictures (written material, cell phones, Internet, YouTube, etc.); - 4.
+Discrimination, which includes the use of race, color, creed, national origin, religion, gender, sexual orientation or disability as a basis for treating another in a negative manner;